Franz Reichelt: Eiffel Tower jump

 From his arrival at the tower, however, Reichelt made it clear that he intended to jump himself.
 According to a later interview with one of the friends who accompanied him up the tower, this was a surprise to everybody, as Reichelt had concealed his intention until the last moment.
 His friends tried to persuade him to use dummies in the experiment, assuring him that he would have other opportunities to make the jump himself.
 When this failed to make an impression on him, they pointed to the strength of the wind and said he should call off the test on safety grounds, or at least delay until the wind dropped.
 They were unable to shake his resolve; seemingly undeterred by the failure of his previous tests, he told journalists from Le Petit Journal that he was totally convinced that his apparatus would work, and work well.
 When questioned as to whether he planned to take any additional precautions, such as using a safety rope, he replied that he would not, since he intended to trust his life entirely to his parachute:

-I want to try the experiment myself and without trickery, as I intend to prove the worth of my invention.
-(Je veux tenter l’expérience moi-même et sans chiqué, car je tiens à bien prouver la valeur de mon invention.)

 Hervieu, who was present to witness the demonstration, also attempted to dissuade Reichelt from making the jump.
 He was concerned that the parachute needed longer to fully open than the few seconds the drop from the first platform would allow, and he also presented other technical objections to which Reichelt could not provide a satisfactory response.
 Reichelt finally replied that:

-You are going to see how my seventy-two kilos [159 pounds] and my parachute will give your arguments the most decisive of denials.
-(Vous allez voir comment mes soixante-douze kilos et mon parachute vont donner à vos arguments le plus décisif des démentis.)

 Reichelt's jump and fall, his body being removed, and measurement of the hollow created by the impact were captured on film.

 Ropes had been suspended between the legs of the tower by the police at Reichelt's request to prevent the crowds from spilling onto the landing zone, and he spent some time discussing the arrangements with the marshals and ensuring that there was sufficient space for his landing before going to the stairs to climb to the first platform.